fukaraca/runesmith/README.md

 4. Operator watches the orders and spawns Jobs (6x Fire, 5x Frost, 4x Arcane)
 5. Kueue places the jobs accordingly, prioritize or preempts by its rules
 6. Device plugin advertises its **resource type**(_manawell.io/fire_) and mana inventory to the kubelet.
-7. Completion detected by backend and status shown in the UI
+7. Completion of CR(enchantment) detected by backend and status shown in the UI